The 7 Writing Wastes™ + The 8th Cardinal Writing Waste™

 Solution: Pick one niche, dominate it, automate it, move on.
 Stop (for now).

-2. Too many ideas (work in progress)
+2. Too many ideas (writing in progress)

 This waste is very closely aligned with waste #1.
 You are so prolific with ideas that you create a new book document every day.
 You have scraps of paper, open notebooks, post its, voice notes – hundreds of them.
 You probably end up writing a lot.
 It all sits on your computer.
 You never finish an idea, an article nor book.
 You write in isolation and never get feedback, because you never ship.
 No one gets to read what you’ve written.